How Matty Davies is hitting his stride just as Knights start to show their potential

-Leeds Knights: Matty Davies hitting his stride as Knights beging to show their true potential
+Leeds Knights: Matty Davies hitting his stride as Knights begin to show their true potential

 MATTY DAVIES was under no illusions as to how tough the grind of playing hockey week in, week out would be again after spending so long out of the game.